Manufacturing Excel template

 You can also keep recall and discrepancy history for audit-ready records.

-Start with the lot number and reference date.
+Start with the lot number and target date first.

 How Excel is used